trangngg/Distributed-System-USTH26/P2P File Transfer/README.md

-*
-* For using the server.c and client.c:
-*
-* Run server.c in terminal
+**Peer-to-Peer File Transfer System**
+**1. Introduction**

+This project implements a simple Peer-to-Peer (P2P) File Transfer system using C socket programming.
+The system consists of one centralized server and multiple clients, allowing users to share and download files across different devices through network communication.

+**2. Deployment Guideline**

+Compile the source files using gcc:

+gcc server.c -o server
+gcc client.c -o client

+**Running the Server**

+Run the server on one device only and only once:

+./server

+The server must be running continuously to handle client requests.

+**Running the Client**

-* Open another terminal window, run client.c:
+Open another terminal window (or use another device) and run:

+./client

+The client program can be executed on multiple terminals and multiple devices at the same time.

+**3. Usage Guideline**

+After running client.c, the user can choose one of the following options:

+1. Share file
-*   In client.c, it will have 2 options: 1.
-Share file; 2.
-Download file
+2. Download file

+**Share file:**
-*   Type in the number in the choice you want(first time type 1 and type the name of file you want to share in the same directory with client.c)
+Choose option 1 and enter the file name.
+The file must be located in the same directory as client.c.

+**Download file:**
-*   For downloading, type the name of file you need to download, the file will be installed in the same directory with client.c
+Choose option 2 and enter the file name to download.
+The file will be saved in the same directory as client.c.

-* !!!: The program server.c MUST be run only ONE time in only ONE device ath the same time!!!
-* The client.c can be run in many windows, with many devies at the same time
+**4. Contribution**

+Member Name	Contribution
+Nguyen Thi Minh Nguyet	Introduction, Architecture Design Nguyen Quynh Trang	Protocol Design, Report Writing Vuong Ngoc Duy	Implementation
+Dao Phu Hong Dang	Implementation, Deployment Guideline Nguyen Luong Chinh	Usage Guideline, Report Writing